mongodb-js/mongosh/packages/errors/README.md

   input, and a fix, if available.
 - __code:__ *optional* type string.
 Unique identification code of the error.
 - __metadata:__ *optional* type Record<string, string>.
 Additional metadata for further analysis.

+#### MongoshCommandFailed(msg, metadata?)
+This error is used when running a database command unexpectedly failed but can be tried using `runCommand` to get more details.
+This should only be used when the result of a command returns with `{ok: 0}`.
+__args:__
+- __msg:__ type string.
+Describes error in detail, providing current invalid input, and a fix, if available.
+- __metadata:__ *optional* type Record<string, string>.
+Additional metadata for further analysis.

+_Note: The error code will automatically be set to `CommonErrors.CommandFailed`._

 ## Installation
 ```shell